enanomapper/ontologies/README.md

 During (and after) the eNanoMapper project the ontology was autobuilt using scripts on [a Jenkins server](https://jenm.bigcat.maastrichtuniversity.nl/).
 The main OWL file (enanomapper.owl) refers to slimmed versions of external ontologies, complemented with internal files adding additional terms.
+The extensions are OWL files themselves and you can load them in Protege and use the ```internal/Makefile``` to run ```xmllint``` on the extensions to see of the OWL files are well-formed.

 The slimming of the external ontologies is done with the Slimmer tool, with these commands (for the BioAssay Ontology):

 ```shell